publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30112.md

  __Codification__

-    Section was formerly classified to [section 438a of Title 2][/us/usc/t2/s438a], The Congress, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 438a of Title 2][/us/usc/t2/s438a], The Congress, prior to editorial reclassification and renumbering as this section.

     Section was enacted as part of the Bipartisan Campaign Reform Act of 2002, and not as a part of the Federal Election Campaign Act of 1971 which comprises this chapter.